 - 1. Baccalaureate degree in nursing from an accredited (ACEN or CCNE) school of nursing. - 2.
 Undergraduate grade-point average of at least 3.0 on a 4.0 scale.
 When GPA is below this, probational acceptance may be considered if the candidate demonstrates graduate study potential by other means. - 3.
 Satisfactory completion of an undergraduate statistics course (equivalent to MATH 130) and a research course in nursing. - 4.
-Satisfactory completion of an undergraduate health-assessment course. - 5.
-Computer literacy and access to a computer and Internet service. - 6.
-Three current academic and/or professional references. - 7.
-Licensure as a registered nurse in Pennsylvania. - 8.
-Minimum of one year of clinical experience in nursing. - 9.
-Successful completion of a personal interview with the Nursing Admissions Committee. - 10.
-Current résumé, including clinical experience.
+Computer literacy and access to a computer and Internet service. - 5.
+Three current academic and/or professional references. - 6.
+Professional licensure as a registered nurse in Pennsylvania. - 7.
+Minimum of one year of clinical experience in nursing. - 8.
+Successful completion of a personal interview with the Nursing Admissions Committee. - 9.
+Current cv or résumé, including clinical experience to date.